Chapter 2 Data Processing

 if (species == "human"){

-= rbind(human_deg_df, dataset_combine_deg)
+human_deg_df = rbind(human_deg_df, dataset_combine_deg)

-}if (species == "mouse"){
+if (species == "mouse"){

-= rbind(mouse_deg_df, dataset_combine_deg)
+mouse_deg_df = rbind(mouse_deg_df, dataset_combine_deg)

-}if (species == "rat"){
+if (species == "rat"){

-= rbind(rat_deg_df, dataset_combine_deg)
+rat_deg_df = rbind(rat_deg_df, dataset_combine_deg)

 }